alfonsomartinde/prettychecks/README.md

 * Generates valid HTML5 / XHTML code
 * Works with implicit and explicit labels
-* Compatible with Chrome, Firefox, Opera and IE7+
+* Compatible with Chrome, Firefox, Opera, Safari and IE7+
 * Customization freedom: the burden is on the CSS
 * Lightweight size - 1 kb gzipped
 * WCAG2 [Keyboard Accessible][1]: all functionality available from a keyboard.